 THE APPLIANCE MAY ONLY BE INSTALLED IN AN OPEN AREA THAT IS NOT USED FOR SLEEPING.
 UNDER NO CIRCUMSTANCES SHOULD THE APPLIANCE BE INSTALLED INSIDE A BEDROOM.
 FAILURE TO COMPLY MAY LEAD TO SERIOUS BODILY HARM IN THE EVENT OF A HOUSE FIRE.
-For mobile home or transportable building installations, the appliance must be securely fastened to the floor using the tie-downs provided in the Outside Air Kit.
-To access the tie down holes, both the left and right Side Shields must be removed (refer to "SIDESHIELD REMOVAL" for removal process).
+For mobile home installations, the appliance must be securely fastened to the floor using the tie-downs provided in the leg anchor kit (Z2872).